greg-raven/Uncommon-Sense/_posts/2009-06-14-terrifying-words.md

 tag: 'Ronald Reagan'
 ---

-The nine most terrifying words in the English language are ‘I’m from the government and I’m here to help.’
+The nine most terrifying words in the English language are “I’m from the government and I’m here to help.”